-Gabriela D. Flowers is Senior Counsel in Lozano Smith's Sacramento office and is co-chair of the firm's Labor and Employment Practice Group.
+Gabriela D. Flowers is a Partner in Lozano Smith's Sacramento office and is co-chair of the firm's Labor and Employment Practice Group.
 Ms. Flowers also specializes in the Student and Litigation aspects of education law.
 Ms. Flowers routinely assists clients through both Certificated and Classified discipline and dismissal procedures, as well as defending unfair labor practice charges.
-Her Labor & Employment practice also includes grievance processing, contract interpretation, employee leaves and responding to claims of discrimination filed with the DFEH, EEOC and DIR.
+Her Labor & Employment practice also includes grievance processing, contract interpretation, labor negotiations, employee leaves and responding to claims of discrimination filed with the DFEH, EEOC and DIR.

 Ms. Flowers supports administrators and boards with matters concerning conflicts of interest, the Brown Act and the Public Records Act.
 In addition, she gives presentations on a variety of topics, including conflicts of interest, Form 700, the Brown Act and Board Governance.

 Prior to joining Lozano Smith, Ms. Flowers worked as an attorney at a public entity law firm, where she gained experience in labor and employment issues facing school districts and county offices of education, including: employee discipline, collective bargaining, contract interpretation, grievance processing and unfair labor practices.
-Ms. Flowers also has experience in a variety of matters that affect the provision of public education, including: student rights and discipline, governance and special education.
+Ms. Flowers also has experience in a variety of matters that affect the provision of public education, including: governance and litigation.